Sagkeeng First Nation: Treaty

 Treaty 1 was signed on behalf of the ancestors of the Sagkeeng people in 1871.

 While considered a Treaty 1 nation, Sagkeeng is also a member of 3 and Treaty 5, as all three treaty boundaries merge at Sagkeeng.
 (This also means that it is a member of the Grand Council of Treaty 3, or GCT3.)
 More specifically, converging at the Sagkeeng Territory are the territory treaty boundaries of the Northern Territory of Turtle Island, the Southern Plains territory, and the Eastern Turtle Island, together encompassing a geographical area of 55,000 sqmi.

 Sagkeeng holds its annual Treaty Days in the last week of July of every year.
 The five to six days of events are open to everyone and include a community parade, various children's events, a three-day pow wow, and, lastly, fireworks.

-The French Oblates of Mary Immaculate nuns ran the Fort Alexander Indian Residential School for Indigenous children.
+The French Oblates of Mary Immaculate ran the Fort Alexander Indian Residential School for Indigenous children.
 As was typical of the Canadian residential school system at the time, the institution practised cultural genocide by forcing the students to speak English and prohibiting them from practicing their own culture in their own land, thereby creating an ongoing legacy of trauma among the Sagkeeng and other Anishinabe peoples.
 In 2005, the Government of Canada formally acknowledged and apologized for the abuses of the residential schools.
 In 2007, it authorized payment of a $1.9-billion compensation package to surviving children who had been forced to attend the schools.

 The Sagkeeng and other Indigenous peoples have criticized the government's Child and Family Services (CFS) for breaking up families, rather than working to hold them together by providing support to parents and children.